 - The legislative framework

 - What rates and charges can be declared

 - The rate base

 - Uniform or Differential rates

+- Differential Rates

 - Cultural and Recreational Lands

 - Impact of Council revaluations and supplementary valuations

 - The municipal charge

 - Service rates and charges

 - Special rates

 - Rebates and concessions

 - Exempt Properties

 - Collections

 - Fire Services Property Levy

-1.1 What is a Revenue and Rating Plan?
+What is a Revenue and Rating Plan?

 The Local Government Act 2020 states that councils must adopt a Revenue and Rating Plan by the next 30 June after a general election for a period of at least the next 4 financial years.
-Council adopted the first Revenue and Rating Plan under the Act 2020 in June 2021 and has determined that the Revenue and Rating Plan will be reviewed and updated each year with the annual 4-year Budget.

-This Revenue and Rating Plan covers the period 1 July 2022 to 30 June 2026.
+This Revenue and Rating Plan covers the period 1 July 2021 to 30 June 2025.

 A Revenue and Rating Plan is the policy by which council systematically considers factors of importance that informs its decisions about how Council raises revenue, including by the rating system Council uses.
 The rating system determines how Council will raise money from properties within the municipality.
 It does not influence the total amount to be raised, only the share of revenue contributed by each property.
-The rating system comprises the valuation base and actual rating instruments allowed under the Local Government Act 1989 to calculate property owners' liability for rates.
+The rating system comprises the valuation base and actual rating instruments allowed under the Local Government Act 1989 (The Act) to calculate property owners' liability for rates.

-The Local Government Act 2020 requires Councils to exercise sound financial management.
-In particular, the Local Government Act 2020 states that the principles of sound financial management are:
+The Act requires Councils to exercise sound financial management.
+In particular, The Act states that the principles of sound financial management are to: